defold/doc/docs/en/manuals/project-settings.md

 #### Swap interval
 This integer value controls how the application deals with vsync.
 0 disables vsync, and the default value is 1.
 When using an OpenGL adapter, this value sets the number of frames the window should [update between buffer swaps](https://www.khronos.org/opengl/wiki/Swap_Interval).
 For Vulkan, there is no built-in concept of swap interval, the value instead controls if vsync should be enabled or not.

+#### Vsync
+Rely on hardware vsync for frame timing.
+Can be overridden depending on graphics driver and platform specifics.
+For deprecated 'variable_dt' behavior, uncheck this setting and set frame cap 0.

 #### Display Profiles
 Specifies which display profiles file to use, `/builtins/render/default.display_profilesc` by default.
 Learn more in the [GUI Layouts manual](/manuals/gui-layouts/#creating-display-profiles).

 #### Dynamic Orientation
 Check if the app should dynamically switch between portrait and landscape on device rotation.
 Note that the development app does not currently respect this setting.

+#### Display Device Info
+Output GPU info to console at startup.

 ---